jennomics/WorkflowPaper/figures/Screen Shot 2014-06-12 at 11.18.34 AM/caption.md

-\label{fig:FIGURE_ID} - This figure shows the Dendroscope editing options.
+\label{fig:Dendroscope} - This figure shows the Dendroscope editing options.
 The expansion tools are circled while the arrow points to the phylogram option.